iyor/stim/README.md

 **_stim_** _(n.)_ - a school, pod or flock of organisms

-**stim** is a basic ecosystem simulator with a basic set of rules made for the observation of predator-prey relationships.
+**stim** is a simple ecosystem simulator with a basic set of rules made for the observation of predator-prey relationships.

 To run, simply type